Edward Roche (politician): Biography

-Roche was born in County Cork, Ireland on 10 April 1754 to Lawrence Roche and Mary Manning.
-He left Ireland at age 14 and arrived in Philadelphia, Pennsylvania where he reportedly became an apprentice with a local merchant.
+Roche was born in County Cork, Ireland, on April 10, 1754, to Lawrence Roche and Mary Manning.
+He left Ireland at age 14 and arrived in Philadelphia, Pennsylvania, where he reportedly became an apprentice with a local merchant.
 On April 1, 1782, he married Eliza Brinckle in Red Lion Hundred, Delaware; the couple would go on to have nine children.

-Following his apprenticeship, Roche launched his own business in New Castle, Delaware at the age of 21.
+Following his apprenticeship, Roche launched his own business in New Castle, Delaware, at the age of 21.
 Shortly afterwards, the Revolutionary War broke out.
 Roche, inspired by the writings of the Founding Fathers and other early Americans calling for independence, joined the local militia.
-Records show that he became the Paymaster of the Delaware Regiment on April 5, 1777 under Colonel David Hall.
+Records show that he became the Paymaster of the Delaware Regiment on April 5, 1777, under Colonel David Hall.
 His regiment joined General George Washington and the Continental Army in New Jersey shortly afterwards.
 The Delaware men were reported to have fought at the battles of Brandywine, Germantown, and Monmouth, as well as served during the encampment at Valley Forge.
 However, Roche makes no mention of these battles or encampment in his pension application, nor does he appear on the digitized muster roll from Valley Forge.
 On September 10, 1778, he was recommissioned as Paymaster and Lieutenant in the Delaware Regiment.

 Roche remained in his roles with the regiment as they began their march to join the Southern Campaign on April 16, 1780.
 During the Battle of Camden on August 16, 1780, he became one of 47 prisoners of war from his regiment taken by the British forces.
-Several accounts reported: “In this battle the regiment of Delaware was nearly annihilated.”
+Several accounts reported: "In this battle the regiment of Delaware was nearly annihilated."
 Roche was held until paroled at the end of the war.
-It was said in an obituary that his experience “was on that account, treated with so much severity as to impair his constitution for the rest of his life.”
+It was said in an obituary that his experience "was on that account, treated with so much severity as to impair his constitution for the rest of his life."

 Upon his return to Delaware after the War, Roche started over in business, met and married his wife, and started a family.
 On July 4, 1783, he met with Continental Army Surgeon James Tilton, Maj.
 James Patten, Capt.
 William McKennan, and Lt.
 Stephen McWilliam in Wilmington to establish the Delaware State Society of the Cincinnati.
 He was elected as the group's first Treasurer and would also serve as Secretary.
 In February 1800, Roche was selected by the society to deliver an oration on the death of George Washington at Second Presbyterian Church in Wilmington.
 The society continued to meet on July 4 in Wilmington until it formally disbanded in 1802.
 His membership certificate signed by George Washington is currently in the collection of the Tennessee Historical Society, a donation likely made by his descendants who relocated to Nashville in the 1800s.